jpaniaguajr24-dev/IDS-3140-Intro-to-Data-Science/Final-Project/README.md

 # Final Project - Data Science Classification Pipeline

 ## Overview
-This final project applied the full data science process to a real dataset, including data cleaning, exploratory analysis, feature preparation, machine learning models, and performance evaluation.
+This final project applied the full data science process to a dataset, including data cleaning, exploratory analysis, feature preparation, machine learning models, and performance evaluation.

 The goal was to build predictive models and compare results to determine the best solution.